equinor/radix-public-site/public-site/docs/references/reference-radix-config/index.md

 :::tip
 When the option `useBuildKit` is set to `true`, Radix will use [buildah](https://www.redhat.com/en/topics/containers/what-is-buildah) to build the components.
 Buildah requires the `Dockerfile` instruction `FROM` to have a repository prefixing the docker image name.
 Otherwise, there will be an error during the docker image build:

-&gt; Error: creating build container: short-name resolution enforced but cannot prompt without a TTY
+Error: creating build container: short-name resolution enforced but cannot prompt without a TTY

 Example: instead of `FROM alpine` use `FROM docker.io/alpine`, as this `alpine` image is located in the [Docker Hub](https://hub.docker.com/) repository.
 :::